 Located seven miles west, and three miles north of Lincoln, the small village of Denmark was settled along the banks of Spillman Creek by Danish immigrants.
-The first settlers arrived in 1869, and n early all of them lost their lives in an Indian raid in May of that year.
-In 1871 t he ranks of Danish settlers grew.
+The first settlers arrived in 1869, and nearly all of them lost their lives in an Indian raid in May of that year.
 Many Denmark area residents are descendants of those early settlers, four and five generations later.

 Stone quarrying was done in the community from the Niels Andersen farm, the sand from the farm owned by Clarence Lessor.
 The lumber came from Ellsworth, a distance of 35 miles.
 Later, the bell tower rock came from the land of Bob Nelson.